-The SPC protocol closely follows that used by Ault and colleagues (Ault et al., 2006) and involves a pair of divers conducting simultaneous counts in adjacent, visually estimated 15-m-diameter cylindrical plots extending from the substrate to the limits of vertical visibility (Figure 3).
+The SPC protocol closely follows that used by Ault and colleagues (Ault et al. 2006) and involves a pair of divers conducting simultaneous counts in adjacent, visually estimated 15-mdiameter cylindrical plots extending from the substrate to the limits of vertical visibility (Figure 3).
 Prior to beginning each SPC pair, a 30-m line is laid across the substratum.
-Markings at 7.5 m, 15 m and 22.5 m enable survey divers to locate the midpoint (7.5 m or 22.5 m) and two edges (0 m and 15 m; or 15 m and 30 m) of their survey plots.
+Markings at 7.5, 15, and 22.5 m enable survey divers to locate the midpoint (7.5 or 22.5 m) and two edges (0 and 15 m or 15 and 30 m) of their survey plots.
 Each count consists of two components.
-The first of these is a 5-min species enumeration period in which the diver records the taxa of all species observed within their cylinder.
-At the end of the 5-min period, divers begin the tallying portion of the count, in which they systematically work through their species listing and record the number and estimated size (total length, TL, to the nearest cm) of each individual fish.
-The tallying portion is conducted as a series of rapid visual sweeps of the plot, with one species-grouping counted per sweep.
+The first of these is a 5-minute species enumeration period in which the diver records the taxa of all species observed within their cylinder.
+At the end of the 5-minute period, divers begin the tallying portion of the count, in which they systematically work through their species list and record the number and estimated size (total length, TL, to the nearest cm) of each individual fish.
+The tallying portion is conducted as a series of rapid visual sweeps of the plot, with one speciesgrouping counted per sweep.
 To the extent possible, divers remain at the center of their cylinders throughout the count.
 However, small, generally site-attached and semi-cryptic species, which tend to be under-represented in counts made by an observer remaining in the center of a 7.5-m radius cylinder, are left to the end of the tally period, at which time the observer swims through their plot area carefully searching for those species.
-In cases where a species is observed during the enumeration period but is not present in the cylinder during the tallying period, divers record their best estimates of size and number observed in the first encounter during the enumeration period and mark the data record as "noninstantaneous."
-Surveys are not conducted if horizontal visibility is < 7.5 m, i.e., when observers cannot distinguish the edges of their cylinder (see Ayotte et al., 2015).
+In cases where a species is observed during the enumeration period but is not present in the cylinder during the tallying period, divers record their best estimates of size and number observed in the first encounter during the enumeration period and mark the data record as "non-instantaneous."
+Beginning in 2012, divers also recorded observations of fishes that were first seen inside the cylinders at some point between 5 and 30 minutes into the survey.
+However, for consistency across time periods, those additional observations were not used in this report.
+Surveys are not conducted if horizontal visibility is <7.5 m, i.e., when observers cannot distinguish the edges of their cylinder (see Ayotte et al., 2015).